 2) The injection gate can be of any type, but the cooling water channel diameter is not less than 15mm.

 Injection machine requirements

 The maximum injection volume (including runners, gates, etc.) of the product is required to be no more than 70-80% of the nominal injection volume;

 Clamping pressure: 0.47 to 0.78 tons per square centimeter of finished product projected area (or 3 to 5 tons per square inch);

-Screw: The length of the screw should be at least 15 times of diameters and the L/D is 20:1.
+Screw: The length of the screw should be at least 15 times of diameter, and the L/D is 20:1.
 The compression ratio is preferably from 1.5:1 to 30:1.

 The Co2 accumulates inside the molten resin, and when filling, it flows into the cavity with the Poly-carbonate to form silver streaks.

-It is usually distributed more evenly along the flow direction, and is densely found on the entire surface of the plastic part sometimes.
+It is usually distributed more evenly along the flow direction and is densely found on the entire surface of the plastic part sometimes.

 The decomposition of the silver streaks refers to the super-heating decomposition of the resin during the molding to generate a gas such as carbon dioxide producing silver streaks on the surface of the plastic part.

 There are many specific reasons for the thermal decomposition of the melt :